Noviny/journal-maker/next.md

 - Make Book status mean anything (when visiting their show page)( 'new', 'editing', 'binding', 'published') (also I guess whether they are shown in 'all books')
 - Viewable setting toggle option

+-Nokogiri to fill out 'new' form for superadd

 TOPICS
 - Now its own table.
 Sort this out sometime.